Find Grad Schools

 8 Yearly Graduations

 The 6th most popular school in the country for agroecology majors who are seeking their master's degree is Sam Houston State University.
 Each year, around 21,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
 During the most recent year for which we have data, 8 people received their master's degree in agroecology from SHSU.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+About 83% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #7